Delaware Stonewall Political Action Committee

 Section 1.
 The organization’s fiscal year shall begin July 1

 Section 1.
-The bylaws of the organization may be amended by a two-thirds vote of the membership, provided that a two week notice be sent to the members explaining the amendment and containing the amended language.
+The bylaws of the organization may be amended by a two-thirds vote of the membership present at any meeting, or two-thirds vote of all members if such approval is sought electronically, provided that a two week notice be sent to the members explaining the intent of the amendment and identifying the amended section with draft proposed language.